Annessien2019/git_info_repo/README.md

-# git_info_repo
+# Python Tutorial Notes
-This repository gives you the basics I learned in getting started with git & github.
-Right from the local repository on your machine to your remote repository on git hub.
+This repository gives you all the notes i painstakingly took when learning python.
+It includes examples written in code form and their consequential results, definitions and few of my thoughts on the topics

 - Anne Essien